amirguterman/model-eyes/README.md

 - Dramatic reduction in context size compared to screenshots (95% reduction target)
 - Improved responsiveness in AI interactions with UIs
 - Semantically rich information about UI states
-- Cross-platform support for web and desktop applications
+- Support for web applications and Windows desktop applications

 ## Installation